 Track is presented as the orange line as seen in the Space Display shows the path of the sound source as if it were moving.
 The Track has start and end points, and the center handle.

 Mode choose either continuous cycling or one-shot behavioral modes.
-Continuous will simply repeat the Track Time and Doppler process over and over; one-shot mode will start when the process is triggered, either by Energy (triggered by threshold) or Manual.
+Continuous will simply repeat the Track Time and Doppler process over and over; one-shot mode will start when the process is triggered, either by Energy (triggered by the threshold) or Manual.

 Trigger choose either Energy or Manual modes.
 The Energy trigger starts the Track cycle when it detects audio.
 The Manual trigger simply starts the doppler effect cycle each time you click it, even if the Track cycle has not yet been completed.